fullstackers/bus.io/README.md

 ## Bus

-Most methods are chainable.
+Most methods are chain-able.
 Excepts for when you are getting an object.

 e.g.

-**Chaninable**
+**Chanin-able**

 ```javascript